NeuroGenomicsAndInformatics/dockerNGS/README.md

 # dockerNGS
-This repository containts docker files to create docker image for NGS analysis.
+This repository contains docker files to create docker image for NGS analysis.